Bikin-Creative/Lineux-Toolchanger/CAD/README.md

 ```

 # Carriage
 Refer to the printer carriage available or check under usermods section.
 Pls do check in discord as well.
-All carriages are designed to be front facing.
+All carriages are designed to be front facing and utilising Dockslide.

 # Toolhead
-Lineux One Toolheads doesn't have any part cooling fan.
+Lineux r2t Toolheads doesn't have any part cooling fan.
 You will only need 1 5015 part cooling fan on the carriage instead.
-The part cooling duct is fixed height, therefore you will need to have the same height hotends across all toolheads.

 # Docks
 Simple docking system.